boopalaarul/tranquant/README.md

 `pip install pandas`

-If you want to start using the tool with the example "resultsAligned.toTranscriptome.out.bam", then skip all these steps and continue to the "Usage" section.
-Otherwise, continue with the following steps to generate a BAM file from an RNAseq dataset of your choice.
+There was originally an example "resultsAligned.toTranscriptome.out.bam" here but the file was too large for Github.
+Continue with the following steps to generate a BAM file from an RNAseq dataset of your choice.

 Like RSEM, this requires that the fastq RNA-seq reads be aligned by a program like STAR, in order to produce a BAM file.
 If you are not starting out with such a file, it is sufficient to install STAR with